 Eric J. Small, MD, defines nonmetastatic castration-resistant prostate cancer, or M0 disease.
 He then discusses the design, implementation, and results of the SPARTAN trial, which he presented at the 2018 Genitourinary Cancers Symposium.
 The study tested the efficacy of apalutamide in men with M0 disease.Read More

-Eric J. Small
+Eric J. Small, MD, FASCO